mac-comp240/activities_signed_integers/README.md

-# Data Activity 4: Getting deep into integers
+# Activity 5: Getting deep into integers

 In this activity, you are provided working source code.
 You will modify the code to illustrate the representation principles of signed vs. unsigned integers, widening and narrowing during casting, and the limits/boundaries of different integer data types.

+## Provided Code

+There are two code files, one header file, and a Makefile for this activity:

+- `test_c.c`
+    - the main source file with three tasks defined in it
+- `binary_convert.c`
+    - a library file containing functions to convert integers to binary strings
+- `binary_convert.h`
+    - a header file for the library
+- `Makefile`
+    - a short makefile to automate the compilation process

+You will only need to edit `test_c.c`.
+Note that we are reusing the library of conversion functions `binary_convert.c` from the previous activity.

+## Your Tasks

-## 1: Differences between signed and unsigned
+### Task 1: Differences between signed and unsigned

-Recall from Data Activity 1 each integer type has max and min values determined by how many bytes it has, and that these values can be referenced from named constants in `limits.h`.
+Recall from Activity 2 each integer type has max and min values determined by how many bytes it has, and that these values can be referenced from named constants in `limits.h`.
 We will now examine the differences between the limits of unsigned and signed numbers.